cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 Addresses based on the fiat system will not be included, namely those that satisfy these two conditions:

-1. Stablecoin balance is more than sum of ETH and [selected ERC20 tokens](https://github.com/cybercongress/cybergift/blob/main/erc20__investors_and_cyberpunks.ipynb) balances
+1. Stablecoin balance is more than sum of ETH and [selected ERC20 tokens](https://github.com/cybercongress/cybergift/blob/main/erc20__investors_and_cyberpunks.ipynb) balances.
-2. Stablecoin balance is more than 0.1 ETH
+2. Stablecoin balance is more than 0.1 ETH.

 #### Prize to be the First